mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 [SPARQLProg](https://github.com/cmungall/sparqlprog) by Chris Mungall to compose building blocks to realize high-level programming by wrapping access to existing SPARQL endpoints in the form of Prolog code.
-The examples we developed include RDF databases MBGD, KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET.
+The examples we developed include programs accessing RDF databases of MBGD, KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET.
 Future work includes using these Prolog codes as building blocks for integrative analysis [@Uchiyama:2019].
 SPARQLProg is written in